tristanpenman/yolo-rknn/README.md

 ## Deployment

 Once satisfied with the results, we can deploy the model to our Edge2 device.
-First we need to convert the model to RKNN format, as described in the [Conversion](#conversion) section.
+But in order to do this, we must convert the fine-tuned model to RKNN format, following the same steps covered in the [Conversion](#conversion) section above.

-The model trained by Ultralytics YOLOv5 will be in PyTorch format.
-We need to figure out how to convert

 ### ONNX Format